swathikirans/ego-rnn/README.md

-# Object-centric Attention for Egocentric Activity Recognition
+# Attention is All We Need: Nailing Down Object-centric Attention for Egocentric Activity Recognition

 The git contains the source code associated with our BMVC 2018 paper:
 "Attention is All We Need: Nailing Down Object-centric Attention for Egocentric Activity Recognition"